From a Family...

 What are your staffing levels?

-Our inpatient centers have 1 to 4 staffing ratios and our standard for home hospice care is one nurse for every 10 patients.
-Our physicians, clinical pharmacist and registered dietitian are very accessible to patients and actually make house calls.
+Our inpatient centers have 1 to 5 staffing ratios and our standard for home hospice care is one nurse for every 14 patients.
+Our physicians and registered dietitian are very accessible to patients and actually make house calls.
 Home care nurses generally schedule daytime visits, but additional nursing staff are available around the clock for phone consultations or patient needs that require additional home visits.

 Do you offer therapies or other activities that can enhance quality of life?